-For this reason it has been designed and realized an integrated security system that is able of guaranteeing a high level of efficiency of the security services of the State.
-The scope of the paper is to illustrate the mentioned advanced integrated security system, the difficulties found for its design and realization, and the results obtained, from its installation, in the normal and emergency situations.
+For this reason, it has been designed and realized an integrated security system, that is, able of guaranteeing a high level of efficiency of the security services of the State (Fig. 1).

+The scope of the paper is to illustrate the mentioned advanced integrated security system, the difficulties found in its design and realization, and the results obtained, from its installation, in the normal and emergency situations.

-Due to secrecy reasons, the integrated security system is illustrated according to the general philosophy design, without illustrating specific details that could compromise the security of the system itself.
+Due to secrecy reasons, the integrated security system is described according to the general philosophy design, without describing specific details that could compromise the security of the system itself.